jschicht/LogFileParser/readme.txt

 LogFile_UpdateFileName_I30.csv
 All decodes of UpdateFileNameRoot and UpdateFileNameAllocation for both redo and undo operations.

+LogFile_CompensationlogRecord.csv
+All decodes of CompensationlogRecord.
+Not relevant for nt5.x.

 Ntfs.db
 An sqlite database file with tables almost equivalent to the above csv's.
 The database contains 5 tables: